OneSilverBullet/silvergamer.github.io/_posts/2023-9-21-Datalink-layer.md

 * Station B then sends a negative acknowledgement by transmitting an REJ frame with N(R)_B = 1.
 * After receiving the REJ frame, station A goes back and begins retransmitting from frame 1 onwards.
 * Station B does not have **additional I-frames for transmission**, it sends **acknowledgements by using RR frame in response form**.

+## 5. Conception Analysis

+##### The difference between connectionless unacknowledged service and connectionless acknowledged service

+In connectionless acknowledged service:
+* Reliable delivery can be achieved through the user of ACK and NAK control messages.
+* Such protocols are suited for communication over networks in whcih **higher layers are sensitive to loss** and **the underlying network is inherently unreliable with a significant probability of loss or error**.
+* HDLC provides for unnumbered acknowledgement service for connection setup and release.

+In connectionless unacknowledged service:
+* Unacknowledged networks provide **simpler and faster communication for networks** that are inherently reliable or **provide service to higher layer that can tolerate information loss or have built-in error recovery mechanisms**.

+##### The difference between connection-oriented acknowledged service and connectionless acknowledged service

+The use of acknowledgements can provide a reliable transfer over links or networks that are prone to error, loss, and or resequencing.

+In connection-oriented acknowledgement network, a setup phase between the sending user and receiving user establishes a context for the thransfer of information. **Acknowledgements are provided to the sending user for all SDUs**.
+* requires the use of stateful protocols that keep track of sequence numbers, acknowledgements and timers.

+In connectionless acknowledge, there is no prior context for transfer of information between the sending user and receiving user. **The sending user requires an acknowledgment of delivery of its PDU.**
+* use stateless protocols.
+* requires a transmitting protocols that track the acknowledgement of PDU.

+Connectionless Acknowlegement Example: the receiver would be required to send an acknowledgemnt for correctly received PDU, and the transmitter would keep timer.
+If an ACK was not received in time, the transmitter ould inform the user of a failure or deliver.